Agoric/documentation/main/guides/getting-started/README.md

 - **Deploying a Contract**: You have deployed a smart contract onto the Agoric platform!

-- Making an Offer: Finally, you've learned to make an offer and seen the conditional nature of the offers that can be made on the Agoric platform.
+- **Making an Offer**: Finally, you've learned to make an offer and seen that offer constraints are enforced by the Agoric platform.
 As you saw, when attempting to submit less than 0.25 IST or purchase more than three items the offer is rejected.
+This means user interface can't attempt to fool a user by showing a 0.25 IST when actually charging them a much higer amount, such as 500 IST.
+It's also important to note that the contract cannot take the 0.25 IST without satisfying the want constraint, nor can the contract take more than the 0.25 cents in the give contraint.

 This tutorial serves as an essential stepping stone for developers looking to delve into decentralized app development on the Agoric platform.
 To learn more about building Agoric dapps, check out the rest of the docs on this site!